-As shown in Table 7.1, different 12-m Array configurations provide different angular resolutions, $\theta{res}$ , which are a function of the longest baselines of the configuration.
-Similarly, the maximum recoverable scales, $\theta{MRS}$ , of each configuration depend on the shortest baselines present.
-To achieve the requirements entered by the PI in the OT, $\theta{res}$ and $\theta{LAS}$ , multiple configurations may be needed.
-Note that $\theta{LAS}$ is a property of the science target, while $\theta{MRS}$ is a property of an array configuration.
-In particular, the most compact configuration for a project must ensure that $\theta{MRS}$ is larger than or equal to the $\theta{LAS}$ of the science target.
+As shown in Table 7.1, different 12-m Array configurations provide different angular resolutions, θ{res} , which are a function of the longest baselines of the configuration.
+Similarly, the maximum recoverable scales, θ{MRS} , of each configuration depend on the shortest baselines present.
+To achieve the requirements entered by the PI in the OT, θ{res} and θ{LAS} , multiple configurations may be needed.
+Note that θ{LAS} is a property of the science target, while θ{MRS} is a property of an array configuration.
+In particular, the most compact configuration for a project must ensure that θ{MRS} is larger than or equal to the θ{LAS} of the science target.

-Based on the user-entered values of $\theta{res}$ and $\theta{LAS}$ for a given Science Goal, the OT will automatically attempt to choose configurations that will produce a final image with the requested scientific goals.
-In order to provide good image quality, there are some restrictions on which arrays and configurations can be combined (based mostly on the (u, v) coverage each provides).
-For example, at most two 12-m Array configurations are allowed
+Based on the user-entered values of θ{res} and θ{LAS} for a given Science Goal, the OT will automatically attempt to choose configurations that will produce a final image with the requested scientific requirements6.

-&lt;sup>5The entire suite of potentially multi-array/configuration observations that satisfies the Science Goal requirements is the Group Obs Unit Set or GOUS.
+6The entire suite of potential multi-array/configuration observations that satisfies the Science Goal requirements is the Group Obs Unit Set or GOUS.
 The indvidual array, individual configuration components it comprises are the Member Obs Unit Sets or MOUSes.